 BBQ56/17: Beef Short Ribs:

-I have tried to cook beef ribs a few times in the past and haven’t had much success as they always came out tough and dry.
+I have tried to cook beef short ribs a few times in the past and haven’t had much success as they always came out tough and dry.
 It was good quality meat I had bought each time so I think my technique was just wrong.
 Thinking back to how I cooked them I just left them unwrapped for 8+ hours which a lot of recipes do suggest but maybe I took it off too soon or maybe there wasn’t enough fat in the meat, maybe both (but I think I took them off too soon!)

 A few guys in the Twitter group I am in posted pics of beef ribs which looked really good and very juicy.
 The beef ribs were all Irish beef from Sherwood Foods bought from Mark at Bob’s butchers and the recommended technique seemed to be to cook them at 225F unwrapped for 3 hours then wrap them with some juice for another 3 hours.
 I ordered the beef ribs as part of a larger order and got ready to try and cook some good beef ribs (at last!).